What is a DDA?

 A few facts about the Nederland DDA

-The goal of the NDDA is to enhance and improve the downtown area within the NDDA boundary, focusing on the ‘nuts and bolts’ of infrastructure.
+The goal of the NDDA is to enhance and improve the downtown area within the NDDA boundary.

 Read the Nederland DDA Bylaws.

-The NDDA is a component unit of the town, and NDDA board members are directly appointed by the Board of Trustees.
+The NDDA is a District withing the Town of Nederland.
+NDDA board members recommended to the Nederland Board of Trustees for appointment.
 Read the BOT Working Agreements.